guyaevans/guyevans.github.io/content/posts/2023-01-09_self-hosted-email-why-and-how/index.en.md

 ```bash
 ./generate_config.sh
 ```
-Once you have aswered the questions it will generate the configuration file for you.
+Once you have answered the questions it will generate the configuration file for you.
 Once generated we can run mailcow using the commands below
 ```bash
 docker compose pull
 docker compose up -d
 ```
 CONGRATULATIONS !
 You have setup a mail server (well almost)

-Now that the server is running, you can access https://${MAILCOW_HOSTNAME} with the default credentials admin + password moohoo and start setting up domains and email addresses.
+Now that the server is running, you can access https://${MAILCOW_HOSTNAME} with the default credentials ```admin``` + password ```moohoo``` and start setting up domains and email addresses.

 Mailcow has a great [help site](https://docs.mailcow.email/post_installation/firststeps-ssl/) which will walk you through most of the settings that I have not covered.